-There is no chance that you will owe additional tax simply because you choose to file an amended return or because you choose to use our services.
-When you correctly submit your information to us for a quote, the amount we say you are going to get back is usually what you will get.
+There is no chance that you will owe additional federal tax to the IRS simply because you choose to file an amended return or because you choose to use our services.
+When you accurately submit your information to us for a quote, the amount we say you are going to get from the IRS is usually what you will get.
 You might incur some state tax because of our service, but in the end, our service will leave you with more money than you started—and more than you pay to us.

 Your accountant probably doesn't know about this tax provision for students, or he would have gotten you your full refund the first time.
 He'll probably bill you his high hourly rate to research it, even if he finally decides he can't get you any money back after all.
 We charge just one-third of the amount we get back for you, regardless of how long it takes us to prepare your amended return and get you your money.
 You pay NOTHING until your extra money arrives.
 If you don't get any money, there is NO COST!
 We GUARANTEE the accuracy of our tax preparation services and your complete satisfaction with us, as long as you continue to work with us, follow our tax advice, and let us fight for you.
 If we ever determine our calculations are incorrect, we will immediately make things right or refund your payment.
 So, you can pay with confidence and without risk.

 You will receive your refund in the form of a check from the IRS mailed directly to you.
-We GUARANTEE the accuracy of our tax preparation services and your complete satisfaction with us, as long as you keep working with us and following our tax advice.
-If you let us fight for you, and we discover our calculations are incorrect, we will make things right or refund your payment.
+We GUARANTEE the accuracy of our tax preparation services and your complete satisfaction with us, as long as you continue to work with us, follow our tax advice, and let us fight for you.
+If we ever determine our calculations are incorrect, we will immediately make things right or refund your payment.
 So, you can pay with confidence and without risk.